MorganBat/MorganBatterham_T3A2-A/README.md

 ## User Stories

-- As a user, I want to track my workouts
+- As a user, I want to track my past workouts

-- As a user, I want a secure login so noone else can access my data
+- As a user, I want a secure login so no one else can access my data

 - As a user, I want the option to track my progress and improvements